rhubarbgroup/redis-cache/README.md

 | `redis_cache_expiration`                | Filters the cache expiration for individual keys  |
 | `redis_cache_validate_dropin`           | Filters whether the drop-in is valid              |
 | `redis_cache_add_non_persistent_groups` | Filters the groups to be marked as non persistent |

+## Footnotes

+¹ Redis is a registered trademark of Redis Ltd. Any rights therein are reserved to Redis Ltd. Any use by Redis Object Cache is for referential purposes only and does not indicate any sponsorship, endorsement or affiliation between Redis and Redis Object Cache.